pindi-krishna/ML-and-DL-Notes/Machine-Learning/Supervised-ML/KNN.md

 ## Classification rule

-For a test input $x$, assign the most common label amongst its $k$ most similar training inputs.
+For a test input $x$, assign the most common label amongst its $K$ most similar training inputs.

 ## What distance function should we use to find neighbors?

-The k-nearest neighbor classifier fundamentally relies on a distance metric.
+The $K$-nearest neighbor classifier fundamentally relies on a distance metric.
 The better that metric reflects label similarity, the better the classified will be.

 1. Minkowski distance between two points $x$ and $x'$: $$D(x, x') = {(\sum_{i=1}^d {(x'_i - x_i)^p})}^\frac{1}{p}$$
 where $d$ represents the number of dimensions.
 The most common choice is the